A very attractive Edwardian mahogany display cabinet/servo from 1900

 Description

-Very attractive Edwardian mahogany display cabinet, with a satin crossbar and shaped top over inlaid, glazed doors with original brass handle, closing 3 removable shelves, elevated on shaped legs and casters, all in wonderful original condition with some restorations and re-lined interior – ready to be placed in your home.
+Very attractive Edwardian mahogany display cabinet, with a satin crossbanding and shaped top over inlaid, glazed doors with an original brass handle, closing 3 removable shelves, elevated on shaped legs and casters, all in wonderful original condition with some restorations to the top and a re-lined interior – ready to be placed in your home.

 Luxurious antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-It’s a nod to history, creating and designing classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+Currently, there is a growing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
+This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+There are many different styles in antique furniture, each with its own distinctive features.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
 Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco' – meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these items.
+The next is Baroque, a term derived from the Portuguese 'barocco', meaning an irregularly developed pearl.
+These were highly ornate pieces designed to exude splendor and play a significant role in luxury.
+Materials were selectively chosen to emphasize the grandeur of these creations.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Renaissance furniture was quite heavy and robust, using brown stains, cornices, strong bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
 Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion paws, eagle heads – these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans, paying homage to and preserving the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for an exclusive antique suitable for your interior.
+Lion’s paws, eagle heads – these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans, reflecting admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
+This is especially important when searching for an exclusive antique that suits your interior.

-The key aspect of elite antique furniture is originality.
-This is ultimately crucial from the buyer’s perspective, as many counterfeits circulate on the market.
+The most important aspect of elite antique furniture is originality.
+Ultimately, this matters most to the buyer, as the market is flooded with counterfeits.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details